|Somewhere in O'Brian County Iowa|

 How: People that accept The Challenge must ride a bicycle via a predetermined route, (cues will be provided online at a later date), and then the people that finish must provide a written report with images that can be submitted via e-mail to be published online.
 Both tasks must be completed to be considered a "finisher" of the TIMP.

 About The Course: The TIMP will be run on public roads and bridleways in a linear fashion from West to East across Iowa.
 The course will be at least 95% or more gravel roads.
-There will be pass through towns which include the following: Hawarden, Orange City, Sutherland, Petersen, Linn Grove, Sioux Rapids, Mallard, West Bend, Algona, Forest City, Osage, Cresco, Decorah, Monona, and McGregor.
+There will be pass through towns which include the following: Hawarden, Orange City, Sutherland, Petersen, Linn Grove, Sioux Rapids, Mallard, West Bend, Algona, Forest City, Osage, Cresco, Decorah, and Lansing.

 The Challenge is meant to be a solo effort, but you may ride with one or more riders.
-Riders may choose The Challenge, or the "ITT Challenge".
+(Group TIMP) Riders may choose The Challenge, or the "ITT Challenge".
 The ITT Challenge is purely a solo attempt at doing the route in the fastest possible time.
 Riders must do the ITT Challenge alone.
 No other riders may be present during an ITT Challenge attempt.
 You will be asked to choose which type of TIMP you mean to attempt on the waiver.

 Either way you go, after The Challenge has successfully been ridden, a GPS track must be submitted for approval, and a 250-500 word report on your attempt with a minimum of ten images taken during your attempt must also be submitted to be considered an "official finisher".
 Stories and images will become the property of Guitar Ted Productions, (GTP), and may be used in future projects by GTP.